aosingh/options_scraper/README.md

 # NASDAQ Options chain Scraper

+## !WARNING - This scraper only works for the old NASDAQ url https://old.nasdaq.com

 ## Steps to run the script.

 1. Go the directory where you want to work from.
 ```bash
 cd <ROOT_DIR>
 ```